Microsoft acquires social virtual reality app AltspaceVR

 “Microsoft is excited to incorporate communications technology into our mixed reality ecosystem.
 Today’s social experiences can be one sided: text, photos, and videos are posted by a single person, to be consumed by others later,” a Microsoft spokesperson told TechCrunch in a statement.
 “But AltspaceVR takes social networks, combines them with real-time experiences, and leverages immersive presence to transcend beyond sharing posts to sharing situations.
 Situations of people, places, and things have deeper meaning and in turn, are more memorable.”

 Terms of the deal were not disclosed.
-AltspaceVR raised over $15 million in venture funding from Comcast Ventures, GV, Formation 8 and others.
+AltspaceVR raised more than $15 million in venture funding from Comcast Ventures, GV, Formation 8 and others.

 As of July, the startup detailed that it had just 35,000 monthly active users.
 Following the shutdown announcement, the startup let go a significant number of employees, leaving what it referred to as a “skeleton crew” to keep the service running.